nuevoMailer SB v.10.5

 nuevoMailer is a self-hosted email campaign software loaded with features and utilities to help you design, manage and send highly targeted email campaigns.

-You can set which days of the week and hours fo the day a campaign can be sent.
+• Set which days of the week and hours of the day a campaign can be sent.

-You can use custom <from-name>, <from-email> and <Reply-to-email> specifically for a campaign (that override the sender profile settings).
+• Use different <from-name>, <from-email> and <Reply-to-email> (that override the sender profile settings).

-You can pause, resume, make changes (even to a running) campaign.
+• Pause, resume, make changes even to a running campaign.
 You can apply different batch settings to each campaign (example: send x emails, pause z minutes and start again).

-You have several sending methods available including SMTP, PowerMTA, Amazon SES, your local MTA, Mailgun, Sendgrid and a lot more.
+• Several sending methods available including SMTP, PowerMTA, Amazon SES, your local MTA, Mailgun, Postmark and a lot more.

-Besides the internal tracking mechanisms of nuevoMailer you may use Google analytics campaign tracking. nuevoMailer automatically parses your newsletter hyperlinks.
+• Use Google Analytics campaign tracking in addition to the internal tracking mechanisms of nuevoMailer. nuevoMailer automatically parses your newsletter hyperlinks.

 Demo